renovatebot/renovate/docs/usage/configuration-options.md

 ## updatePinnedDependencies

-This defaults to `true`.
+By default, Renovate will attempt to update all detected dependencies, regardless of whether they are defined using pinned single versions (e.g. `1.2.3`) or constraints/ranges (e.g. (`^1.2.3`).
-Set to false to disable pinned dependencies updates.
+You can set this option to `false` if you wish to disable updating for pinned (single version) dependencies specifically.

 ## versioning